trifectatechfoundation/teach-rs/slides/A1-intro-to-rust.md

 # Ownership

 - There is always ever only one owner of a value
-- Once the owner gets removed from the stack, any associated values on the heap will be cleaned up as well
+- Once the owner goes out of scope (and is removed from the stack), any associated values on the heap will be cleaned up as well
 - Rust has *move semantics* for non-copy types

 <!--
+BvG: what about Arc/Rc types?
+Only if the last one goes out of scope, the heap memory is freed (in the text above, that could imply there are multiple 'owners').
+Might be better to state: 'every variable', or 'every stack value'.

 * What we've just seen is the Rust ownership system in action.
 * In Rust, every part of memory in use always has an owner variable.
 That variable must always be the only owner, there can't be multiple owners.